Network resilience: Phase transitions in biological networks

-where $X_i$ represents the expression level of gene $i$ $(i=1, 2, ..., 15)$, and three terms on the right side of the equation are self-degradation, activation and repression, respectively.
-Parameters $K$, $a$ and $b$ are constants; $S$ represents the threshold of the sigmoid function; $m_1$ ($m_2$) is the number of nodes that activate (repress) node $i$, and $n$ is the Hill coefficient.
-Based on the 15 dynamic equations and the self-consistent mean field approximation, the steady-state probability distribution $P_{ss}$ is obtained together with the potential landscape $U=-lnP_{ss}$.
-Since it is difficult to visualize the landscape in a 15-dimensional space, Yu et al. \cite{yu2016physical} projected the landscape onto a 2-dimensional subspace spanned by the expression levels of BRCA1 (an oncogene of breast cancer) and E2F1(a biomarker of breast cancer).
+where $X_i$ represents the level of expression of gene $i$ $(i=1, 2, ..., 15)$, and the three terms on the right side of the equation represent self-degradation, activation and repression.
+Parameters $K$, $a$ and $b$ are constants; $S$ represents the threshold of the sigmoid function; $m_1$ ($m_2$) is the number of nodes that activate (repress) node $i$; and $n$ is the Hill coefficient.
+Based on 15 dynamic equations (one for each gene or protein in the network) and the self-consistent mean field approximation, the steady-state probability distribution $P_{ss}$ is obtained together with the potential landscape $U=-lnP_{ss}$.
+Since it is difficult to visualize the landscape in a 15-dimensional space, Yu et al. \cite{yu2016physical} projected the landscape onto a 2-dimensional subspace that spans the expression levels of BRCA1 (an oncogene of breast cancer) and E2F1 (a biomarker of breast cancer).

-As shown in Fig. \ref{BreastCancerLandscape}B, there are three attractor basins on the phenotypic landscape, representing the normal, premalignant and cancer state, respectively.
-In the normal state, the cell growth, arresting and apoptosis obey the rules they normally follow.
-The premalignant state is a condition in which the cells grow with some abnormal features resembling certain cancer characteristics.
-In the cancer state, cell growth becomes uncontrollable and eventually spread to other organs of the body.
-The progression of breast cancer can be seen as switching transitions between different state basins.
-The transitions between normal and premalignant states are almost reversible, while those between premalignant and cancer states are irreversible, which clearly illustrate the mechanisms of cancerization \cite{yu2019landscape}.
-In addition, global sensitivity analysis shows that changing the strengths of the key regulations in the breast cancer gene regulatory network can allow the landscape topography to move in preferred directions that are beneficial for reversing cancer back to normal state.
+As shown in Fig. \ref{BreastCancerLandscape}B, there are three attractor basins on the phenotypic landscape; these three basins represent the normal, premalignant and cancer states.
+In the normal state, cell growth, cell cycle arrest and apoptosis obey the rules they normally follow.
+In the premalignant state, the cells grow and exhibit some abnormal features that resemble certain cancer characteristics.
+In the cancer state, cell growth becomes uncontrollable, and the cells eventually spread to other organs of the body.
+The progression of breast cancer can be seen as involving transitions between different state basins.
+Transitions between the normal and the premalignant state are almost reversible, while those between the premalignant state and the cancer state are irreversible; this clearly illustrates the mechanisms of cancerization \cite{yu2019landscape}.
+In addition, global sensitivity analysis shows that changing the strengths of the key regulatory components of the breast cancer gene regulatory network can allow for the landscape topography to move in preferred directions that are beneficial for returning cancer cells to the normal state.